teamdigitale/teamdigitale.governo.it/en/projects/digital-payments.md

 {% include twitter_timeline.html %}

 ### Forum
-PagoPA is a project of national importance.
+pagoPA is a project of national importance.
 To encourage discussion and an exchange of viewpoints, and to favour the participation of all the plays involved in the project, we created a [forum](https://forum.italia.it/c/pagopa).

 {% include forum.html %}